bitwizeshift/DataTranslator/README.md

 - Compatible with C++11 and above
 - Translation of arbitrary deserialized data through use of an adapter
 - Configurable value types, allowing custom pointer-to-members to be used
-- Support for both arrays (through pointers), or `std::vector`
+- Support for both scalar values and sequences of entires through `std::vector`
 - Lightweight implementation to allow for quick translation of types

+## How It Works

 ## Use

 ### Constructing a `DataTranslator`

-To construct a data translator, simply construct a `DataTranslator` templated on the type of the `struct` or `class` to translate.
+To construct a data translator, include the hader and construct a `DataTranslator` templated on the type of the `struct` or `class` to translate.
 Then, make calls to `add_member` supplying the configuration name and the pointer-to-members that are to be translated.

 Calls to `add_member` can be chained in order to create a single `const` instance of a `DataTranslator`.